-An old payment for non-working partners of people on income support that is closed to new claims.
+An old payment for non-working partners of people on income support that’s closed to new claims.

 New grants of Partner Allowance stopped on 20 September 2003.
-If you got Partner Allowance before that date, you must still meet the income and assets test.
+If you already get Partner Allowance, you must continue to meet the income and assets test.

 Eligibility & payment rates

 There are several things that determine if you can still get Partner Allowance.

 Your income can reduce how much we pay you.

 Property or items that you or your partner own in full or part, or have an interest in, can affect your payment.

 From 20 March 2018, the highest rate of Partner Allowance you can get is $492.80 a fortnight.

 We need to know about changes that could reduce or stop your Partner Allowance.

 To get your payment while outside Australia you must continue to meet the qualification rules for Partner Allowance.